 Glucose is a vital substance that provides much of the energy needed by cells, but it must first be absorbed by the cells.
 Insulin tells the body’s cells to absorb glucose from the bloodstream.
-Without an adequate amount of insulin to 'open the door,' glucose is unable to get into the cells and accumulates in the blood, causing hyperglycemia.
+Without an adequate amount of insulin to “open the door,” glucose cannot get into the cells and so it accumulates in the blood, causing hyperglycemia (high blood sugar).

-When there isn't enough insulin, the cells of the body become starved for their primary source of energy - glucose.
-In response to this apparent starvation, the body starts breaking down stores of fat and protein for energy, causing weight loss.
-The apparent starvation stimulates hunger and the dog eats more, resulting in weight loss in a dog with a ravenous appetite.
-The body tries to eliminate the excess glucose by excreting it in the urine.
+When there is not enough insulin, the cells of the body become starved of their primary source of energy - glucose.
+In response to this apparent starvation, the body starts breaking down stores of fat and protein for energy, causing weight loss despite a ravenous appetite.
+The body tries to eliminate the excess glucose by urinating more.
 Since glucose attracts water, it increases the volume of urine produced.
 To avoid dehydration, the dog drinks more and more water.